ordinarythings/ordinarythings.github.io/_posts/2017-04-11-Tuesday-Spare.md

 ​	‘What was that?’ he asked.
 ‘Play it again.’

-​	I restarted the song, and we listened to it once, two times more, adding our ad-libs.
+​	I restarted the song, and we listened to it once, two times more, adding our old ad-libs.

 ​	Until the bells rang.